Introduction

 Our challenge seeks to investigate the structure reasoning capabilities of large language models (LLMs), particularly in low-resource settings.
 To this end, we introduce a fine-grained Chain-of-Thought (CoT) analysis dataset derived from LogiQA, comprising 24 annotated examples that constitute the training set.
 Each example is supplemented with question parsing and CoT parsing annotations.

+Each test data point includes a question, answer, ID, and chain of thought (CoT).
+Participants need to predict the question_parsing and cot_parsing.
 Participants need to successfully submit all the following files to be considered valid submissions:

 2. Model weight file (*.ckpt, *.bin): Participants are required to provide the trained model weight file.
 The file should be uploaded to cloud storage, and the corresponding link must be recorded in the link.txt file.